Arlorean/Rhombicuboctahedron/README.md

 The [Rhombicuboctahedron](https://en.wikipedia.org/wiki/Rhombicuboctahedron) is well studied and is one of the [13 Archimedean Solids](https://en.wikipedia.org/wiki/Archimedean_solid).

 Given that, I thought this would be a slam dunk for modern AI, so I tested various AI models using this prompt:
-> _Can you create me a Unity MonoBehaviour C# script that will procedurally create a Rhombicuboctahedron mesh where there is a parameter t that varies between 0 and 1 with 0 being the Rhombicuboctahedron as a perfect cube and 1 being the Rhombicuboctahedron as a perfect octahdron.
+> _Can you create me a Unity MonoBehaviour C# script that will procedurally create a Rhombicuboctahedron mesh where there is a parameter t that varies between 0 and 1 with 0 being the Rhombicuboctahedron as a perfect cube and 1 being the Rhombicuboctahedron as a perfect octahedron.
 I will call a ContextMenu method in the editor to call the method to generate the mesh.
 The game object is guaranteed to have a MeshFilter, MeshRenderer on it already and there is no need for a collider._

 ### Results